 Only bulls have antlers and use them for protection and for fighting other males.
 A mother will fight to protect her young by kicking with her sharp powerful hooves.

-The moose has poor eyesight but a keen sense of smell.
+The moose have poor eyesight but a keen sense of smell.
 You can see them stop often to listens while they are eating.

-The man is probably the biggest enemy.
-Man hunt moose and like the tasty meat.
-Wolves and bears can kill a moose.
+The man is probably the biggest enemy for a moose.
+People hunt moose and like the tasty meat.
+Also, wolves and bears can kill a moose.

 The female has one or two calves and they are born in the late spring.
-Their cats are reddish brown but by fall their coats are dark brown like the adults.
+Their coats are reddish brown but by fall their coats are dark brown like the adults.

 - The male is called a bull, the female is a cow and the young are calves.

 - Moose make a strange whistle-like call and grunting noises.